-^{} Lumada revenue is included within Hitachi's consolidated revenue.
+Lumada revenue is included within Hitachi's consolidated revenue The IT sector comprises about 80% of Lumada revenue while the Industry sector accounts for about 20%.

 Strengthening our overseas business structure

 Currently, about 90% of Lumada business revenue comes from Japan.
 We are strengthening our overseas business structure, primarily in North America and Asia, with the goal of accelerating the global expansion of the Lumada business moving forward.
 In the future, we will continue to recruit new personnel while acquiring companies capable of collaborating with customers to produce digital solutions and investing in partners.
 These efforts will contribute to our goal of nearly doubling our number of relevant overseas personnel from its current level of 23,000 to 40,000.